nand2mario/nand2mario.github.io/content/posts/2024/mdtang/index.md

 During the initial pass, the Z80 failed timing tests at 53Mhz.
 The maximum achievable frequency (Fmax) was approximately 40Mhz.
 While it is somewhat funny that the more performant m68k was able to pass the timing tests while the slower Z80 cannot, a closer look reveals the reason.
 The FX68K actually uses two master cycles (`phi1` and `phi2`) to execute a single m68k cycle, making it more FPAG-friendly.
 The T80 (Z80 clone) CPU here crams all work into a single cycle, resulting in the timing problem.

 Fortunately, the solution is not overly complex.
-Since the Z80 is enabled once every 15 master clock cycles, it actually has aample leeway to schedule its work.
+Since the Z80 is enabled once every 15 master clock cycles, it actually has ample leeway to schedule its work.
 This is significantly different from the timing challenges in GBATang, where most cycles already have work scheduled.
 Thus, I fixed it by making the Z80 run from another clock that is half the speed of the main clock.
 To make this work, the enabler signals and bus state machines also required some adjustments.
 So it took an hour to get it right, which is a negligible amount of time in FPGA engineering. :)

 ## Comparing Genesis, SNES and GBA